segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 > If you are using the Analytics iOS (Classic) SDK, you can find [the documentation here](/docs/connections/sources/catalog/libraries/mobile/ios).
 Many of the features available in the Analytics-Swift SDK are not available in the Analytics iOS (Classic) SDK.

 ## Telemetry
 The Analytics-Swift SDK collects telemetry data on configuration and usage by default.
 This includes basic information on SDK setup, plugins and event types used, and basic error details.
-No personally identifiable information (PII) or event data is collected, and Segment downsamples the data to minimize traffic.
+Segment downsamples the data to minimize traffic and doesn't collect any personally identifiable information (PII) or event data.

 You can disable telemetry at any time by setting `Telemetry.shared.enable = false`.